 The Room You Can't Afford to Be In—and Can't Afford to Leave

-I said yes immediately.
+I said yes to that dinner immediately.
 Of course I did.
 Because saying no would have required an explanation, and explanations are what you spend your entire lower-middle-class life trying to avoid.
 You learn early that the most expensive thing isn't the dinner.
 It's the moment someone realizes you can't comfortably afford it.
 That moment costs more than any entrée—it costs you standing, dignity, the quiet assumption that you belong.

 The Exhaustion Nobody Sees

-It looks like someone who's managing beautifully.
-And that's the cruelest part—that the better you manage, the more invisible the labor becomes.
 Research on what psychologists call "ego depletion" suggests that the sustained effort of self-regulation—monitoring your behavior, suppressing impulses, maintaining a social performance—drains the same mental resources you need for decision-making, patience, and emotional resilience.
 You're not just tired from the performance.
 You're depleted in ways that bleed into every other area of your life.

 That particular exhaustion—the kind that has nothing to do with poor rest—is what I wish someone had named for me earlier.
 Not so I could fix it.
 So I could stop thinking something was wrong with me for feeling it.